Civlac/SRWLED-Wiki/Squelch-and-Gain.md

 ## Tables of Approximate Values

 For your microphone/line-in signal, adjust the squelch to reduce background noise and the gain settings in order to maximize the led activity.
-Gain values range from 0 to 255, which are 0 = 1.0, 64 = 2.0, 128 = 3.0, 192 = 4.0, 255 = 5.0
+Gain values range from 0 to 255.

-Calculation:  sample = sample*sampleGain/64+sample;
+Calculation:  sample = sample*sampleGain/64+sample/16;

 The first table uses FG085 Sinewave generator providing P-P output @ 100Hz.
 This is used to understand the voltages produced by various inputs.
 This table was used to configure an animation that reacted the same at different input levels.